.NET HELP

 1. Print Document

 IronPrint offers silent printing of the documents using the simple Print method.
-If the physical printer is not available then it prints using the default printer specified by the OS.
+If a physical printer is not available, it prints using the default printer specified by the OS.

 using IronPrint;